wcampos5/wcampos5-notes/Personal/Learning/Python/Repetition Structures (Loop).md

 ===While===
+#while
-Used to repeat a loop many time based on any condition.
+Used to repeat a loop many times based on any condition.
 >[!failure] Be careful
 >	You MUST to force a finite number of times to run